ic-labs/django-icekit/README.rst

 ICEkit sits one layer below GLAMkit, and is a framework for building CMSes.
-It has publishing and workflow tools for teams of content professionals, and a powerful content framework, based on django-fluent_.
+It has publishing and workflow tools for teams of content professionals, and a powerful content framework, based on django-fluent.
 Everything is written in Python, using the Django framework.

-`Read the full Documentation <http://icekit.readthedocs.io>`_
+`Read the documentation for the latest release <http://icekit.readthedocs.io>`_

 Key features
 ============